Sie möchten Partner in einem Interreg NWE-Projekt werden?

 Lead Partner Paris – IDF Chamber of Commerce and Industry (FR) I Contact person: Irina Parisot (iparisot[a]cci-paris-idf.fr)

 North-West Europe is facing key challenges, including social and professional integration, employment, and innovation.
 Artisanal and industrial trades are experiencing a decline in attractiveness and labour shortages.
-To reverse the trend and preserve regional economic development, it is urgent to revalue these short-staffed professions, ensure know-how transmission in align need with skills.
+To reverse the trend and preserve regional economic development, it is urgent to revalue these short-staffed professions, ensure know-how transmission in align need with skills in the agrifood sector.

-SKILL’s objective is to strengthen the attractiveness and short-staffed professions in the North-West Europe area, and to facilitate the professional integration of the target audience.
-To achieve this goal, SKILL will assess existing practices in the partner regions.
-By leveraging networks of relevant businesses and local stakeholders, skill will also implement experimental actions and identify the most effective ones.
+Focusing on manufacturing in the highly pressured agrifood sector, FOOD SKILLs’ objective is to strengthen the attractiveness of short-staffed professions in the NWE area and to facilitate the professional integration of young population.
+To achieve this goal, the project will assess existing practices in the partner regions.
+By leveraging networks of relevant businesses and local stakeholders, FOOD SKILLs will also implement experimental actions and identify the most effective ones.

 SKILL will contribute to 5 results: